-We were engaged by Lemissoler Navigation Co.
+American Bureau of Shipping was engaged by Lemissoler Navigation Co.
 Ltd to report on the ESG data & metrics ("the Metrics") of Lemissoler Navigation Co.
-Ltd's Sustainability Report ("the Report") for the year ended 31 December 2020 in the form of a limited assurance conclusion about proper preparation of the metrics, in all material respects, in accordance with Lemissoler Navigation Co.
+Ltd 's Sustainability Report ("the Report") for the year ended 31 December 2021 in the form of a limited assurance conclusion about proper preparation of the metrics, in all material respects, in accordance with Lemissoler Navigation Co.
 Ltd's own methodology for sustainability report development ("the Methodology").

 This independent limited assurance report is made solely to Lemissoler Navigation Co.
-Ltd in accordance with the terms of our engagement.
+Ltd in accordance with the terms of our engagement as mentioned in the signed Agreement (Document number: QUO-16155-PIYID, signed on 15th October 2021).
 Our work has been undertaken so that we might provide limited assurance to Lemissoler Navigation Co.
-Ltd on those matters that we have been engaged to consider in this report only and for no other purpose.
+Ltd. on those matters that we have been engaged to consider in this report only and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume any responsibility to anyone other than Lemissoler Navigation Co.
 Ltd for our work, for this independent limited assurance report, or for the conclusions we have reached.